Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-Building on an earlier study by Alberts \etal{}~\cite{DBLP:journals/jea/AlbertsCI97}, Iyer~\etal{}~\cite{DBLP:journals/jea/IyerKRT01} experimentally compared the Euler tour tree-based algorithms by Henzinger and King~\cite{HenzingerKing95} and Holm~\etal{}~\cite{HolmLT98} to each other as well as several heuristics to achieve speedups in both candidates.
+\paragraph{Experimental Results} Building on an earlier study by Alberts \etal{}~\cite{DBLP:journals/jea/AlbertsCI97}, Iyer~\etal{}~\cite{DBLP:journals/jea/IyerKRT01} experimentally compared the Euler tour tree-based algorithms by Henzinger and King~\cite{HenzingerKing95} and Holm~\etal{}~\cite{HolmLT98} to each other as well as several heuristics to achieve speedups in both candidates.
 The instances used in the evaluation were random graphs with random edge insertions and deletions, random graphs where a fixed set of edges appear and disappear dynamically, graphs consisting of cliques of equal size plus a set of inter-clique edges, where only the latter are inserted and deleted, as well as specially crafted worst-case instances for the algorithms.
 The authors showed that the running time of both algorithms can be improved distinctly via heuristics; in particular a sampling approach to replace deleted tree edges has proven to be successful.
-The experimental running time of both algorithms was comparable, but with the heuristics, the algorithm by Holm~\etal{}~\cite{HolmLT98} performed better. \ifEnableExtend 2001 ``An Experimental Study of Polylogarithmic, Fully Dynamic, Connectivity Algorithms''~\cite{DBLP:journals/jea/IyerKRT01} \fi \paragraph{Directed Graphs (Reachability, Strong Connectivity, Transitive Closure)} For directed graphs that are and remain acyclic, the same algorithms can be employed for reachability as for (undirected) connectivity in forests (see above).
-On general graphs, there is a conditional lower bound of $(\poly, m^{1/2-\eps}, m^{1-\eps})$ for any small constant $\eps >0$ based on the OMv conjecture.
-This bound even holds for the $s$-$t$ reachability problem, where both $s$ and $t$ are fixed for all queries.
-The currently fastest algorithms for transitive closure are Sankowski's three Monte Carlo algorithms with one-sided error~\cite{DBLP:conf/focs/Sankowski04} with $\bigO(1)$, $\bigO(n^{0.58})$, or $\bigO(n^{1.495})$ worst-case query time and $\bigO(n^2)$, $\bigO(n^{1.58})$, or $\bigO(n^{1.495})$ worst-case update time, respectively, as well as two deterministic, combinatorial algorithms: Roditty's algorithm with constant query time and $\bigO(n^2)$ amortized update time~\cite{DBLP:journals/talg/Roditty08}, as well as one by Roditty and Zwick~\cite{DBLP:journals/siamcomp/RodittyZ16} with an improved $\bigO(m+n\log n)$ amortized update time at the expense of $\bigO(n)$ worst-case query time.
-Additionally, there is a large body of work on insertions-only and deletions-only reachability and strong connectivity~ \cite{ IK83, DBLP:journals/tcs/Italiano86, LL88, DBLP:journals/acta/Yellin93, DBLP:journals/jea/FrigioniMNZ01, DBLP:journals/algorithmica/DemetrescuI08, DBLP:conf/focs/HenzingerK95, DBLP:journals/jal/BaswanaHS07, DBLP:journals/siamcomp/RodittyZ08, DBLP:conf/soda/Lacki11, DBLP:journals/ipl/Italiano88, DBLP:journals/jcss/KingS02, DBLP:conf/focs/King99, DBLP:conf/cocoon/KingT01, DBLP:conf/focs/Sankowski04, DBLP:journals/talg/Roditty08, DBLP:journals/siamcomp/RodittyZ16, DBLP:conf/focs/BrandNS19, DBLP:journals/jacm/DemetrescuI05 }.
+The experimental running time of both algorithms was comparable, but with the heuristics, the algorithm by Holm~\etal{}~\cite{HolmLT98} performed better.